physician assistant in work setting

 • Foreign transcript evaluation(s) must be submitted with your application.

 • International students whose native language is not English MUST submit proof of English language proficiency.
-TOEFL (Test of English as a Foreign Language), IELTs or iTEP exam score must be submitted.
+TOEFL (Test of English as a Foreign Language), IELTs or iTEP exam scores must be submitted.

 • Please note that students who have received a baccalaureate degree in the United States are exempt from this requirement.
 Applicants required to take a language proficiency exam must have a minimum of one of the following: